 Finding the perfect vector

 Usually, the files which are downloaded from Vector Stock websites or Free Vector websites are offered either in an AI format (Adobe Illustrator) or as an EPS file (Encapsulated Postscript).
 You may edit these downloaded Vector Files in Vector applications such as Adobe Illustrator, CorelDraw or Inkscape.
 But hey, you can still buy cheap vector graphics here, if you don't want to do it yourself.
-Sites like Vectorfresh are a great resource, and they are currently running an early bird offer on their year subscription, here are some of their main benefits:
+Sites like SignSilo are a great resource, and they are currently running the SignClub offer, a yearly subscription, here are some of their main benefits:

-- 1 Year of Full Access to the entire Vectorfresh library for only $49, thats a huge saving of 55%(down from the usual price of $109)
+- 1 Year of Full Access to the entire SignSilo library for only $199

 - Text templates in every Vector, all downloadable in .EPS format!

-- 1,200 images of your choice per year with no daily download limits!
-(Up to 100 Vectors per month)
+- 600 images of your choice per year with no daily or monthly download limits!

-- Full access to a hand curated library of over 1 million vectors with 10,000+ added every month!
+- Full access to a hand-curated library of over 3 million vectors with 10,000+ added every month!

 - Full Integrated Search with Keywords and Tagging